Cosmic-Ide/Cosmic-IDE/docs/git-plugin-and-project-apis.md

   the app presents its message in the dialog.
 - Report raw output with `OperationMessageKind.OUTPUT`; include normalized progress when available.
 - Keep `actions(project)` free of network and process work.
-- Do not launch an interactive program through `CommandExecutionService`; contribute a `TerminalAction` instead.
+- Do not launch an interactive program through `CommandExecutionService`; declare environment setup on the owning `CosmicPlugin` through `PluginSetupAction`.
 - Do not retain screen, activity, or Compose references.
 Dispose plugin-owned resources through `PluginContext`.
 - Treat command execution and terminal actions as trusted-code capabilities.
 Installed plugins run